NavigationContentFooter

 Synchronizing time

 The clocks of your nodes have to be synchronized to ensure that the replication of your cluster works well.
-If a node is out of synch with at least the half of the other nodes in the cluster (a default offset of 500ms is set), it will shut down itself.
+If a node is out of sync with at least half of the other nodes in the cluster (a default offset of 500ms is set), it will shut itself down .

 It is therefore recommended to synchronize the clock of your nodes with a time server.